What does the Britain's Got Talent winner actually get?

 Ever wondered what the Britain's Got Talent winner takes home?
 We've got the details...

-From Paul Potts to Tokio Myers, most people recognise the yearly winner of Britain’s Got Talent.
+On the very first live semi-final, Cowell teased: “They don’t know [the other judges], not even the producers know…I’ve got a surprise for the winner of this series.

+“Not even ITV know,” he added.
+“A big, big surprise.
+It’s worth winning, that’s all I can say.”

-But what does the champ win beyond name recognition and the chance to perform for Simon Cowell and a prime time ITV audience?
+Apart from this mysterious surprise gift for the winner, what else does the champ win beyond name recognition and the chance to perform for Simon Cowell and a prime time ITV audience?

 - What did the Britain’s Got Talent winners do next?